Fine 18th and 19th Century Furniture,

-Antique Indian Brass Tea Caddy with brass and stone mounts
+Antique Rosewood Tea Caddy inlaid with brass stars and opening to two lidded compartments.

 Tea Chest in the Form of a Sideboard, in mahogany and deal, having a rectangular hinged top with shaped and carved backsplash, opening to a felt lined interior with two compartments for teaspoons and a moulded crystal sugarbowl.
 The front with a starburst pierced central panel flanked by hinged doors with applied plinth-form decoration and opening to foil lined drawers for green and black teas.

 William Smee & Sons, London, published a catalog of furniture designs in 1850 which had sideboard...

 Antique Tole Faux Grained Tea Bin, cylindrical with a flat lid, sloped shoulder and faux brass banding.
 Front inscribed "TEA".
 Probably American, 19th Century